 Combining efforts, Iriss and SASW co-sponsored the event and co-produced the day with the Insight authors.

 All three were involved with Colin Turbett (author and activist) in producing our Insight 35, an evidence summary, which draws out implications for social work.
 This highlights historic mistrust between public bodies, including social work.
-It calls for more culturally sensitive approaches to build knowledge and trust, effective advocacy and approaches that are about 'doing with', not 'to.'
+It calls for more culturally sensitive approaches and recognition of power differentials; the need to build knowledge and trust, the need for effective advocacy and approaches that are about 'doing with', not 'to.'
 Organisations need to think of a range of things, from organising awareness raising sessions for their staff, to how they engage participation from Scottish Gypsy Travellers, for example, through staff and foster carer recruitment, at local and national policy levels, and local user forums.